Quantum Fisher Information for Entropy of Gibbs States: Introduction

 \section{Introduction}

 The Legendre structure of thermodynamics pairs each intensive variable with a conjugate extensive one: temperature $T$ with entropy $S$, pressure $P$ with volume $V$, chemical potential $\mu$ with particle number $N$.
 Among these, the pair $(T,S)$ occupies a distinguished role.
 Temperature governs the statistical weight of microstates, $p_k \propto e^{-E_k/T}$, and temperature estimation from quantum measurements of thermal states has a well-developed metrological theory~\cite{braunstein1994, paris2009, correa2015, mehboudi2019, depasquale2016}.
 The quantum Fisher information (QFI) for temperature is $\FT = \Cv/T^2$ (we set $\kB = 1$ throughout), yielding the Cram\'{e}r--Rao bound $\Var(\hat{T}) \geq T^2/(n\Cv)$.
-Yet the dual question, with what precision can entropy \emph{itself} be inferred from quantum measurements, has not been addressed.
+Yet the question, with what precision can entropy \emph{itself} be inferred from quantum measurements, has not been explicitly presented.
 This gap is notable, as entropy is a central quantity not only in theory but also in experiment, where its determination via thermodynamic integration~\cite{nascimbene2010} is a key tool in systems such as ultracold quantum gases and quantum dots~\cite{child2022, hartman2018}.
-Maxwell relations also provide a complementary route to thermometry: high precision in temperature estimation occurs when the entropy changes rapidly with respect to a control parameter~\cite{mihailescu2023}, and the interplay between thermometric and entropic sensitivity in nanoelectronic devices has been explored through the Fisher information~\cite{mihailescu2024}.

-In this \emph{Letter} we derive the QFI for entropy estimation, show that it is dual to the temperature QFI, and demonstrate that their product yields a universal uncertainty relation whose form is dictated entirely by the Legendre structure of thermodynamics.
+Maxwell relations also provide a complementary route to thermometry: high precision in temperature estimation occurs when the entropy changes rapidly with respect to a control parameter~\cite{mihailescu2023}, and the interplay between thermometric and entropic sensitivity in nano-electronic devices has been explored through the Fisher information~\cite{mihailescu2024}.
+In this work we derive the QFI for entropy estimation, which is dual to the temperature QFI, and show that their product yields a Cram\'{e}r--Rao relation whose form reflects the dually-flat geometry of the Gibbs exponential family when expressed in thermodynamic coordinates.